GregorySchwartz/diversity/README.md

 accuracy.
 In addition, **`-f` cannot work on large data sets (they will show up as NaN).
 In this case, you must use the slower, but more accurate default method.** The output for the curve is similar to the diversity output, with label, window, position, and weight columns.
-However, there are two additional
+However, there are three additional
-columns: subsample and vertical_curve.
+columns: subsample, expected_richness, and mad.
 The rarefaction curve tells us if we have sufficiently sampled enough if the curve plateaus.
-To check if the curve levels off, we can plot the subsample column as the x axis and the vertical_curve column as the y axis.
+To check if the curve levels off, we can plot the subsample column as the x axis and the expected_richness column as the y axis.
+The mad column is only for empirical richness, described below.
 The other file contains a percent_above column, which tells us the percent of subsamples that are above 95% of the height of the curve.
 This can give us a quick glance at the curve to know if the curve "plateaus" (unless there are NaNs, which result in a nonsense percentage).
 You